raystack/dagger/docs/advance/post_processor.md

 ##### `output_mapping`

 A mapping for all the fields we need to populate from the API response providing a path to fetch the required field from the response body.
+You can use [JsonPath](https://github.com/json-path/JsonPath) to select fields from json response.

 * Example value: `{"customer_profile":{ "path":"$._source"}}`
 * Type: `required`